codygman/codygman_blog/posts/2016-07-30-real-world-haskell-cassandra-pt-1-connecting.md

 Interrupted.
 ```

-Uh oh, we forgot to actually make a cassandra server available.
-We can use docker to quickly do that.
-If you don't have docker installed check out [docker's installation page](https://docs.docker.com/engine/installation/).
+Uh oh, we forgot to actually make a Cassandra server available.
+We can use Docker to quickly do that.
+If you don't have Docker installed check out [Docker's installation page](https://docs.docker.com/engine/installation/).
 So open up another terminal and type:

 ```
 docker run -p 9042:9042 -p 9160:9160 -it --name some-cassandra cassandra:latest